open 24/7 - speak to an expert now

 15. Sump Pump Issues

-If your sump pump is running constantly or failing to keep up with water intrusion, it could be a sign of a larger water problem in your basement.
+If your sump pump runs continuously or cannot keep up with the volume of water coming in, it is time to investigate a more serious water problem in your basement.

 Common Causes of Basement Water Damage